-Housing and homelessness services are deemed essential services and are therefore continuing to operate during the Coronavirus stage 3 shutdown.
+Housing and homelessness services are deemed essential services and are therefore continuing to operate during the current restrictions in force across metropolitan Melbourne and regional Victoria.
 As a specialist youth homelessness service, Hope Street is committed to providing workforce and client safety in these unprecedented times.

 Our front-line teams in the Cities of Melton, Moreland and Whittlesea continue to provide 24/7 services, support and accommodation to young people who don’t have a safe place to call home.
 Our mobile outreach teams, youth refuges, youth foyer-like programs (supported transitional housing units), private rental transition program and other services remain open.
 We are committed to being there for young people and young families who are experiencing homelessness.